timescale/docs/timescaledb/tutorials/analyze-nft-data/analyzing-nft-transactions.md

 | 24px               | 24872        | 3203.9084810874024 |
 | pudgypenguins      | 24165        | 35949.81731415086  |

-For this query, we take advantage of the pre-calculated data about collections stored in the `collections_daily` continuous aggregate.
-We also perform an `INNER JOIN` on both the collections and assets relational tables to find the collection name in human readable form, represented by the `slug`.
+For this query, you take advantage of the pre-calculated data about collections stored in the `collections_daily` continuous aggregate.
+You also perform an `INNER JOIN` on both the collections and assets relational tables to find the collection name in human readable form, represented by the `slug`.

-Querying from continuous aggregates is faster and allows us to write shorter, more readable queries.
-It is a pattern we’ll use again in the queries below, so look out for it!
+Querying from continuous aggregates is faster and allows you to write shorter, more readable queries.
+It is a pattern that you'll use again in this tutorial, so look out for it!

 ### Daily sales of a collection
 How many sales took place each day for a certain collection?
-In the query below, we look at the daily volume of sales for NFTs in the `cryptokitties` collection.
-This can help us find which days the NFT traders have been more active, and help us spot patterns about which days of the week or month have higher or lower volume and why.
+This query looks at the daily volume of sales for NFTs in the `cryptokitties` collection.
+This can help you find which days the NFT traders have been more active, and help you spot patterns about which days of the week or month have higher or lower volume and why.

-Feel free to modify it to look at your favorite NFT collection, be it `cryptopunks`, `lazy-lions`, or `afrodroids-by-owo`.
+You can modify this query to look at your favorite NFT collection, such as `cryptopunks`, `lazy-lions`, or `afrodroids-by-owo`:

 ```sql
 SELECT bucket, slug, volume